 Shepherdstown is located in the lower Shenandoah Valley along the Potomac River in Jefferson County.

-The quaint town was originally named Mecklenburg when it was established in 1762 but later changed to Shepherdstown to honor founder Thomas Shepherd.
+The quaint town was originally named Mecklenburg when it was established in 1762.
+It later changed its name to Shepherdstown to honor founder Thomas Shepherd.

 Follow the Town Run Through Historic Downtown Shepherdstown